 However, chatbots are increasingly used to streamline the process.
 These bots are often used to decide what information the customer needs before either fulfilling the request or sending it on to someone who can.
 Popular as a way to automate the support process, chatbots allow most questions and queries to be answered without human intervention.

-This might sound great, but many customers aren’t willing to give bots a second chance; Venture Beat reports that “If the chatbot experience ends up being negative in the customer’s eyes, nearly three-quarters (73 percent) won’t use that chatbot again.”
+This might sound great, but many customers aren’t willing to give bots a second chance; Venture Beat reports that “If the chatbot experience ends up being negative in the customer’s eyes, nearly three-quarters (73%) won’t use that chatbot again.”

 Often, live chat and chatbots are used in conjunction with live chat or a text message service.
 These services refer back to a pre-written FAQ document that explains the most common problems, potential issues, and solutions.

 The good old phone call is by far the most popular support choice for many customers; 68% of people still prefer customer service phone calls.
 If the call is answered quickly, it can be the fastest of the support options.
 The customer can describe the problem on the phone and any further questions can be asked immediately.